Community Detection and Stochastic Block Models: Community detection, clustering and block models

-The core SBM is defined as follows.
-For positive integers $n,k$, a probability vector $p$ of dimension $k$, and a symmetric matrix $W$ of dimension $k \times k$ with entries in $[0,1]$, the model $\sbm(n,p,W)$ defines an $n$-vertex random graph with labelled vertices, where each vertex is assigned a community label in $\{1,\dots,k\}$ independently under the community prior $p$, and pairs of vertices with labels $i$ and $j$ connect independently with probability $W_{i,j}$.
-Further generalizations allow for labelled edges and continuous vertex labels, connecting to low-rank approximation models and graphons \cite{graphon}.
+The SBM is defined as follows.
+For positive integers $k, n$, a probability vector $p$ of dimension $k$, and a symmetric matrix $W$ of dimension $k \times k$ with entries in $[0,1]$, the model $\sbm(n,p,W)$ defines an $n$-vertex random graph with vertices split in $k$ communities, where each vertex is assigned a community label in $\{1,\dots,k\}$ independently under the community prior $p$, and pairs of vertices with labels $i$ and $j$ connect independently with probability $W_{i,j}$.